digumx/LogicSim/examples/Actinium-3320-test/Actinium-3320.md

+Actinium 3320 is a very simple 8-bit processor with a very simple and slow instruction set, 5 registers, 3 input and 3 output ports.
 A brief documentation / reference for various instruction sets/ op-codes related to Actininum.

 ### Binary Operations Unit Selection Line Codes